-The FSA Science Council is an independent expert committee of the Food Standards Agency (FSA), comprising a Chair and up to seven members.
+The Science Council is an independent expert committee of the Food Standards Agency (FSA).
+It is classified as a Departmental Expert Committee (DEC).

-It provides high-level, expert strategic insight, challenge and advice to the FSA’s Chief Scientific Adviser (CSA) and to the Board and executive of the FSA on the FSA's use of science to deliver FSA objectives.
-Its purpose is to help to ensure that the FSA identifies, sources, integrates and uses the best scientific evidence and expertise from all relevant disciplines to inform and evaluate its work.
-FSA defines science in a broad and inclusive way, including the natural, physical, social and economic, digital and data sciences.
+The Science Council’s purpose is to help to ensure that the FSA identifies, sources, integrates and uses the best scientific evidence and expertise from all relevant disciplines to inform and evaluate its work.

-The Council's advice focuses on how FSA can deploy scientific evidence and advice to deliver its current strategic priorities, to understand new developments - risks and opportunities - and to identify and develop new ways to do things better in the future.
+The Council’s advice focuses on how FSA can deploy scientific evidence and advice to deliver its current strategic priorities, to understand new developments - risks and opportunities - and to identify and develop new ways to deliver excellence in the future.

-The Council is constituted to work at a strategic level working across and bringing together insights from different disciplines.
-The Council forms a core group which is able to identify and to draw in wider inputs across relevant disciplines and perspectives to address the issues at hand.
+The Council is constituted to operate at a strategic level working across and bringing together insights from different disciplines.

 The Council will work with the FSA to: